 Top 10 Cleaning and Laundry Recipes

 This recipe is part of a 10-part series of natural cleaning and laundry recipes.
 You can find a list of all of the recipes here.
 You can find the recipe for this natural all-purpose household cleaner in my book, Detox Your Home, which you can find on Amazon.
-It includes more than 80+ recipes, research and lists for natural products you can purchase all to help you go natural in your home!
+It includes more than 80+ recipes, research, and lists of natural products you can purchase, all to help you go natural in your home!

 Why Use a Natural Cleaner?

 The last time the FDA passed a chemical regulations law was in 1976 – more than 150,000 chemicals have been released on the market that have not been tested for safety!
 It's not until people start getting sick or hurt that chemicals are evaluated for safety.
 There are no regulations requiring companies to disclose the ingredients in household cleaners, so we have no way of knowing whether or not a product is safe for the human, animals and the environment.